agorapulse/grails-segment/README.md

 The **Segment Plugin** allows you to integrate [Segment](http://segment.com) in your [Grails](http://grails.org) application.

-Segment.io lets you send your analytics data to any service you want, without you having to integrate with each one individually.
+Segment lets you send your analytics data to any service you want, without you having to integrate with each one individually.

 It provides the following Grails artefacts:
-* **SegmentService** - A server side service client to call [Segment APIs](https://segment.com/docs/libraries/).
+* **SegmentService** - A server side service client to call [Segment APIs](https://segment.com/docs/libraries/http/), which is a wrapper around the official Segment [Analytics for Java](https://segment.com/docs/libraries/java/) library.
 * **SegmentTagLib** - A collection of tags to use [Segment Analytics.js Library](https://segment.com/docs/libraries/analytics.js/) in your GSPs.

 # Installation